 The updates are conceptualized as sequels, i.e. they aim to complement rather than replace the first-generation Pink Series.
 Compared to the first generation, the sequels will offer a greater level of detail and move beyond a merely informative role.
 In line with UNCTAD's mandate, they will aim at analysing the development impact and strengthening the development dimension of IIAs.
+The sequels are complementary to UNCTAD's Investment Policy Framework for Sustainable Development (IPFSD), providing in-depth analysis of particular topics covered in the IPFSD.
 The sequels are finalized through a rigorous process of peer reviews, which benefits from collective learning and sharing of experiences.
 Attention is placed on ensuring involvement of a broad set of stakeholders, aiming to capture ideas and concerns from society at large.

-The sequels are edited by Anna Joubin-Bret, and produced by a team under the direction of Jörg Weber and the overall guidance of James Zhan.
-The members of the team include Wolfgang Alschner, Bekele Amare, Hamed El-Kady, Jan Knörich, Sergey Ripinsky, Claudia Salgado, Ileana Tejada and Elisabeth Tuerk.
+The sequels were edited by Anna Joubin-Bret, and produced by a team under the direction of Jörg Weber and the overall guidance of James Zhan.
+The members of the team include Wolfgang Alschner, Bekele Amare, Dolores Bentolila, Anna Lisa Brahms, Natalia Guerra, Hamed El-Kady, Jan Knörich, Ventzislav Kotetzov, Sergey Ripinsky, Faraz Rojid, Diana Rosert, Claudia Salgado, Ileana Tejada and Elisabeth Tuerk.